mapwhit/tatry/Readme.md

 - `TATRY_PORT` - port on which server listens - defaults to 3080
 - `TATRY_DATA_PATH` - location of `.tif` files - defaults to `/var/lib/tatry`
 - `TATRY_WORKERS` - number of workers threads - defaults to 2
+- `TATRY_CACHE_SIZE` - size of the .tif tile cache, the bigger it is the more .tif info will be kept in memory - defaults to 100mb
+- `TATRY_BODY_LIMIT` - maximum size of JSON body parsed - default to 250kb

 `tatry` will initialize its environment from `/etc/default/tatry` file